linagora/linagora.esn.calendar.collect.email/README.md

 ## Technical considerations

 Once a calendar event is created or updated, a message is published on the OpenPaaS platform local pubsub component.
-The current component subscribes to the pubsub, extracts attendees from the ICS data and then call the contact collector API.
+The current component subscribes to the pubsub, extracts attendees and organizer from the ICS data and then call the contact collector API.